Hypena proboscidalis: Biology

-Hypena proboscidalis on an Indian bael leave at night, in May 2022.
+Hypena proboscidalis on an Indian bael leaf at night, in May 2022.

 The moth flies in two generations from May to September.

 Larvae are velvety green with the dorsal line darker green; the subdorsal lines paler; head, legs, and tubercles green.
 The larvae feed on hop (Humulus species), nettle (Urtica species), ground-elder (Aegopodium sp.) and Stachys species.

 Habitats include deciduous, mixed and coniferous forests, rivers, hedges and gardens and parkland.